-As former Director of the Masters in Animals and Public Policy (MAPP) program at Tufts University, and a visiting professor at Williams College, he taught courses in animal studies, environmental studies, ethics, qualitative research, and public policy.
+As a professor at Green Mountain College, Tufts University and Williams College he has taught courses in animal studies, environmental studies, ethics, human geography, qualitative research, and public policy.

 He is a founding editor of the international journal Ethics, Policy and Environment (formerly Ethics, Place and Environment), former chair of the Ethics Specialist Group of the International Union for the Conservation of Nature (IUCN), and an International Associate of the New Zealand Centre for Human-Animal Studies, and an author or contributor to many journals and books.